graezykev/explain-nuance-git-merge-rebase/README.md

 See?
 The changes are also different to the previous commit `D`, because the commit `D` was **rewritten** in rebase.

-> Actually the commit message could also has been modify as well, in the commit editor we saw after ``git rebase --continue`.
+> Actually the commit message could also have been modified as well, in the commit editor we saw after ``git rebase --continue`.

 ### Graph After Rebase